 Giant Puffball © A. Rivett

-Cuckoo flower (Cardamine pratensis) was so-called because its flowers appeared with the arrival of the first cuckoos of spring.
+Cuckoo Flower (Cardamine pratensis): Was so-called because its flowers appeared with the arrival of the first cuckoos of spring.
 It is also known as Lady's-smocks or Milkmaids, and used to be a familiar and attractive sight, flowering in drifts of pinky white in wet meadows and fens.
-Now, rarely seen in such abundance, it grows in the damp, south eastern corner of the Frith.
+Now, rarely seen in such abundance, it grows in the damp, south eastern corner of The Frith.

-Cuckoo flower © Malcolm Storey
+Cuckoo Flower © Malcolm Storey

-Pollarded oaks: These ancient trees, traditionally managed by rotational cutting of the branches above grazing height, dominate the hedgerows.
+Pollarded Oaks: These ancient trees, traditionally managed by rotational cutting of the branches above grazing height, dominate the hedgerows.
 The twisted and knotted wood in the coppice 'bole' is full of holes occupied by nesting birds and wild honey bees.

-A new permissive footpath (a DEFRA Countryside Walk) runs round the Frith and links with the Countryside Walk on Blo' Norton Lows.
-Wide-access kissing gates lead on to the path at the north east corner of the field (access from the Blo' Norton road) and from the B1113, just south of the main field gates.
+A permissive footpath runs round The Frith and links with the Countryside Walk on Blo' Norton Lows.
+Wide-access kissing gates lead on to the path at the north east corner of the field (access from the Blo' Norton Road) and from the B1113, just south of the main field gates.
 The B1113 entrance allows walkers to cross the road onto the network of permissive paths around Redgrave and Lopham Fen NNR.
-Map boards just inside the gates together with way-markers show the route of the path.

 Please note that dogs must be kept under very close control to protect ground nesting birds and grazing stock.